-We used the generous 2017 SCI-MIC allocation to purchase a high-end drone that we can use to measure the cover of downed wood and the amount of scarified soil in timber harvest areas.
-Our two understory treatments included leaving treetops to deter deer herbivory and scarification/herbicides to create optimal growing conditions for tree seedlings.
-For the leave treetops treatment, the only efficient way to measure the amount of material is through aerial survey.
-The drone will allow us to economically photo (during leaf off) our sites, giving us high resolution imagery to quantify cover of woody debris.
+We used the 2017 SCI-MIC allocation to purchase a high-end recreational drone for measuring cover of downed wood and amount of scarified soil in our timber harvest areas.
+Recall that our two understory treatments included leaving treetops to deter deer herbivory and scarification and herbicides to create optimal growing conditions for tree seedlings.
+For the leave treetops treatment, the only efficient way to measure the amount and distribution of material is through aerial survey.
+The drone will allow us to economically photo (during leaf off) our sites, giving us high-resolution imagery to quantify cover of woody debris.
+We will start our leaf off surveys this winter into spring.